Benno Werlen: Theory Development: From Space to Action

 On the basis of his critical analysis of functionalism, Werlen developed an action-theoretical approach to human geography from the early 1980s on.
 In his 1987 book Gesellschaft, Handlung und Raum, published in 1993 as Society, Action and Space, Werlen rejected – on the basis of his epistemological research in Critical Rationalism (Karl Popper) and Phenomenology (Edmund Husserl and Alfred Schutz)––the idea of human geography being a spatial science.
 Instead he argues in favour of treating space as an element of human actions as basis of everyday geography-making.
 With it, the focus of geographical research shifts from space to action.

-In his most significant and influential contribution to German-speaking geography, the three-volume Sozialgeographie alltäglicher Regionalisierungen (Social Geography of Everyday Regionalisations), the concept of geography-making is further developed as practices of everyday regionalisation.
+In his most significant and influential contribution to German-speaking geography, the three-volume Sozialgeographie alltäglicher Regionalisierungen (S ocial Geography of Everyday Regionalisations), the concept of geography-making is further developed as practices of everyday regionalisation.
 But regionalization is not conceptualised in traditional sense as spatial delimitation at different scales (community, county, country etc.) nor just as ‘social regionalisation’ (Giddens's, Goffman) but as forms of relations to the world, as forms of world-binding under globalised conditions.
 Hereby different dimensions of these practices are distinguished, such as economic, normative, or communicative reals with the application of specific (non-reductible) concepts of space, such as metric, territorial, of significative like image.These distinctions also provide the basis for practice-centred approaches to economic, political, and cultural geography applied to different topical fields like the urban, population, transport, religion etc.

-In the early 2010s, Werlen introduced the concept of »Societal Spatial Relationships« (»Gesellschaftliche Raumverhältnisse«) into geographical theory and began to investigate questions of sustainability.
+In the early 2010s, Werlen introduced the concept of "Societal Spatial Relationships" ("Gesellschaftliche Raumverhältnisse") into geographical theory and began to investigate questions of sustainability.
 Advancing the approach developed in his Social Geography of Everyday Regionalizations, Werlen argued for a historical use of practice-centred perspectives and proposed to investigate long-term change of the structural conditions of mastering spatial dimensions of geography-making as a basis of specific forms of societal realities established in revolutionary steps, such as Neolithic, Industrial and Digital Revolution.
 Each of them produces specific forms of societal realities.
 The current understanding of (modern) society is seen as strictly on the basis of modern geography-making replaced now by new societal spatial relationships as subject of research.